MLanky/SimulateRobot/README.md

 java --module-path "Path to your javafx lib folder" --add-modules javafx.controls,javafx.fxml RobotClass.java

 This should work perfectly and help you run your javafx application from cmd.

-If you have any questions, please mention them in the comments section.